Chemotherapy for advanced bowel cancer

 If your doctor believes that standard chemotherapy for advanced bowel cancer is unlikely to help you, they may offer you treatment as part of a clinical trial.
 Trials test new, experimental drugs being developed as well as testing different combinations of drugs already available.

-If you are offered experimental treatment
+If you have experimental treatment

-- All the risks and possible benefits should be clearly explained to you, and you should have the time to read through and understand the patient information sheet
+- All the possible risks and benefits should be clearly explained to you, and you should have the time to read through and understand the patient information sheet

 - Previous research will have suggested that the drug will help bowel cancer

 - The trial will help doctors find out how much it is likely to help people in the future

 - Your doctors will find out more about the side effects of the drug from the trial results